 It has a deep significance in the past and in today’s world also.
 As this day is dedicated towards the Gurus, people irrespective of caste etc offer their prayers to their gurus thanking them for the knowledge they have provided to the learner.

-This year Guru Prunima will be celebrated on 12th July 2014 (Saturday)
+This year Guru Purnima will be celebrated on Sunday, 5th July 2020.